dcostasonu16/Spec-check/README.md

 ---

 ### Setup & Installation
-PromptArmor is built on **Chrome Manifest V3**, the latest and most secure standard for browser extensions.
+Privora is built on **Chrome Manifest V3**, the latest and most secure standard for browser extensions.
 No external dependencies are required.

 1. **Download the Project:** Clone this repository or download the `.zip file` and extract it.
 2. **Open Chrome Extensions:** In your browser, go to `chrome://extensions/`.
 3. **Enable Developer Mode:** Toggle the switch in the top-right corner to ON.
 4. **Load the Extension:** Click the "Load unpacked" button in the top-left.
 5. **Select Folder:** Choose the folder containing the manifest.json and the project files.
-6. **Pin for Safety:** Click the puzzle icon in your toolbar and pin PromptArmor for easy access.
+6. **Pin for Safety:** Click the puzzle icon in your toolbar and pin Privora for easy access.

 ---